x702-obfuscated/Python-Notes/7-Advanced/Importing-Code/0-Importing-Overview/import_lab/README.md

 $ python3 -m root_package.main
 ```

-This is the same for each of these files.
+The import code is the same for each of these files.
+It is relative to the top level package.
 Keep in mind that you should not import the current module within itself
 `main.py`
 `module1.py`